felixschuerzinger/felixschuerzinger/README.md

 ## Hi there 👋

-I am a PhD student at the MAP5, Université Paris Cité.
+I am a PhD student at the laboratoire MAP5, Université Paris Cité.

-I am working on nonparametric estimation for stochastic differential equations.
+I currently work on nonparametric estimation for stochastic differential equations.

 Right now, I am studying a least-squares projection estimator for an integral transform of the transition density of a stochastic differential equation.
+This github gathers the simulation work connected to my mathematics research.

+I am also passionate about econometrics, specifically option pricing and market dynamics along with their mathematical backgrounds.

 <!--
 **felixschuerzinger/felixschuerzinger** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.